harshithsarchive/harshithsarchive.github.io/index.md

----
-layout: default
-title: Home
----

-# Welcome to Harshith's Archive
+hi!

-This is my personal blog where I share my thoughts, experiences, and creative writing.
+this is my personal blog where you'll find poetry, reviews, rants, etc.

-## Recent Posts
+## my recent posts

 <ul class="blog-posts">
 {% for post in site.posts limit:5 %}